alsamitech/alsgm/README.md

 This is a game engine I am working on as a simple project.
 This game engine contains a few componetents that we will get into after this section about what makes this game engine different than most game engines

 NOTE BEFORE READING:
   This engine is likely to go through a ton of rewrites.
 I'm learning with every line of C++ and C I write.
+This engine will probably not be stable for a few months.

 Premable:
   Game Engines are not supposed to be one-size-fits-all engines.
 While this can be done efficiently with a lot of effort, I don't see the point in trying to use one engine for a ton of use cases.